csauve/t3hz0r.com/content/post/halo-ce-on-linux/index.md

 sudo pacman -S nvidia nvidia-utils nvidia-settings
 ```

 I found that the [nouveau][] drivers and mesa gave poor framerates compared to the nvidia driver.
-I also tried using wlroots-based Wayland window managers (like [sway][] and [way-cooler][]) instead of Xorg and experienced lower framerates and frequent crashes requiring restart, so I can't recommend that approach either.
+I also tried using wlroots-based Wayland window managers (like [sway][] and [way-cooler][]) instead of Xorg and experienced lower framerates and frequent crashes requiring restart, so I can't recommend that approach either unless it's otherwise already stable and performant on your system.

 ## Creating a Wine prefix